Northern France & Belgium WWI Literature English, Drama & Performing Arts School Trips & Tours

 Nausicaá Sea Centre

-This fascinating sea centre promotes French learning through interactive exhibits.
+This fascinating sea centre promotes learning through interactive exhibits.
 Their range of educational workshops is now available for all age groups in French or English, covering marine-based topics such as climate change, plankton or marine life.
+Groups can also choose from one of the following experiences as part of their visit: 'Shores and People' and the brand new 'High Seas' experience.
 Coastal boat trips are also available from Nausicaá too.

 The story of the cemetery - the largest hospital cemetery in the Ypres Salient area with almost 11,000 victims, representing 30 nationalities - is told in this new visitor centre.
 The exhibition includes a photo and listening wall where stories from the war can be discovered.